brknrsln/brknrsln--Ceng453-TermProject-GroupMerge-frontend/README.md

 **TODO:**

-* Create a login page and handle user authentication via the API
-* Create a forgot password page
-* Create the main menu
 * Create the game main page
 * Create game logic
 * When game over, calculate the results and save the results via the API